Digital-HR/site/en/role-po.md

 # Sprintly Responsibilities

 * Evaluates Sprint Progress with the Scrum Master, and participates in retrospectives to help improve the team's way of working.
-* Evaluates if work in a Sprint should go live, and assists in planning releases..
+* Evaluates if work in a Sprint should go live, and assists in planning releases.
 * Gains buy-in, and liases with the Stakeholders, Clients and End Users.
 * Delivers clear task specifications to developers.
 * Supports and "runs" the Demo/Review for each Sprint.